Clemastecs/DynamTopo/README.md

 # Dynamical Topography

-A workspace to compute a Stokes' model for dynamical topography.
+A workspace to compute a Stokes' model for dynamical topography, combining FEM/Marker-in-Cell.

 ##Input: